18F/identity-eks/README.md

 This is where the login.gov devops and secops teams can collaborate on containerization, security, and a potential new system for deploying our idp application.

+If you want to learn how kubernetes works, a light, fun resource is: http://phippy.io/

 ## Architecture

 ### External Setup

 Terraform is used to minimally set up EKS and create AWS resources.
-Terraform is _capable_ of managing kubernetes resources, but doing so requires you to set up your kubeconfig, which results in a sort of chicken and egg problem.
+Terraform is _capable_ of managing kubernetes resources, and we do so for a few resources, but it seems like a good idea to minimize this.
 Many of the resources you would want to manage also require translating your manifests into HCL, which seems like a pain to manage.
 Thus, we encourage the use of terraform and AWS tooling to be confined as much as possible to managing the external state of EKS and the services we are creating for it.